espruino/EspruinoDocs/tutorials/Pico Buttons.md

   digitalPulse(LED1, 1, 50);
   presses++;
   console.log("Pressed "+presses);
-}, BTN, { repeat: true, debounce : 50, edge: "rising" });
+}, BTN, { repeat: true, edge: "rising", debounce : 25 });
 ```

-Now, we've added `edge: "rising"`, so the function is only called when the button is pressed.
+Now, we've changed `edge` to  `edge: "rising"`, so the function is only called when the button is pressed.
 I've changed `digitalWrite` to `digitalPulse` to just flash the LED, and we don't even need access to the pin's state any more, because we know that it will always be pressed when the code is called.

+**Note:** For internal buttons, Espruino now automatically applies  `edge: "rising"` *and* `debounce: 25` so you don't need to specify them.
+However these defaults do not apply to external inputs, like we're going to use now.

 Software - External button